Connecting finite-time Lyapunov exponents with supersaturation and droplet dynamics in the bulk of a turbulent cloud: Appendix: Balance equation for the supersaturation field

 For clouds supersaturation usually does not exceed $1\%$--$2\%$.
 Thus $s\ll 1$ and consequently $s+1 \approx 1$.
 Together with the definition of the saturation mixing ratio, one gets

 In the present model, we will approximate diffusion of the supersaturation field as a linear combination of the diffusion processes of temperature and vapour mixing ratio,

 The diffusion coefficient of supersaturation is assumed to be equal to the diffusion coefficient of water vapour, $D_{s} \approx D_q$.
+Thus the Schmidt number of the scalar supersaturation field will also be $Sc\approx 0.7$.
 The coefficient which is connected to the condensation rate can then be transformed in the following way

 Substituting (\ref{eq:s_diff}), (\ref{eq:coeff_at_cd}) and (\ref{eq:cond_rate}) to (\ref{eq:s_pre_eq}), we get the final equation for the supersaturation field which is given by

 The following coefficients can then be defined,